jpartain89/Software-Install-Guides/docs/ubuntu-specific/web-server/securing-nginx.rst

 One big, generalized note to keep in mind is each line ends with ``;``

-These following steps are almost singularly taken from `Bjornjohansen's <https://bjornjohansen.no/>`_  website.
-His `NGINX Configuration <https://bjornjohansen.no/tag/nginx>`_ how-to's were the singular guides I used for securing my setup.
+These following steps are almost singularly taken from `Bjornjohansen`_  website.
+His `NGINX Configuration`_ how-to's were the singular guides I used for securing my setup.
 I cannot recommend his website more!

 Basic HTTPS Setup
 =================